Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ## User stories

 1)   As a user I and 3 friends want a weekend activity break.
- I am looking at several websites  on my phone and I want to know whether they can cater to vegans, I want contact the company for more information so that I can compare  prices.
+ I am looking at several websites  on my phone and I want to know Can they cater to vegans?
+ I want contact the company for more information so that I can compare  prices.
+This user can access the information they want

-- The site is mobile first and one page - so the  user can access easily from their phone
+- The site is mobile first and one page - so the  user can access

 - Click  the **CTA  button***  and sign up to receive the brochure with prices and details
 - Toggle the burger icon and  then click the  contact us link in the menu  & ask a question about vegan options in the text area & receive an email reply.